indigo-astronomy/indigo/indigo_linux_drivers/ccd_gphoto2/README.md

 FITS conversion and debayering is performed with library [LibRaw](https://github.com/LibRaw/LibRaw).
 The debayering options are currently fixed and set as follows:
 * Linear interpolation.
-* Disabled LibRaw's default histogram transformation.
+* Disable LibRaw's default histogram transformation.
-* Disables LibRaw's default gamma curve transformation.
+* Disable LibRaw's default gamma curve transformation.
-* Disabled automatic white balance obtained after averaging over the entire image.
+* Disable automatic white balance obtained after averaging over the entire image.
-* Disabled white balance from the camera (if possible).
+* Disable white balance from the camera (if possible).
 * No embedded color profile application.

 This FITS output is currently 3 colors (RGB) each 8-bit.